Pickled Mustard Steamed Ribs, or 酸菜炒蒸排骨, are delightfully sweet-and-sour with the pickle and pungently spicy with a chopped fresh Red Chili.

 This very simple little appetizer requires very little preparation and can steam away unsupervised while you attend to other tasks in the kitchen.
-The flavor is South-East Asian in spirit and pairs the pungent heat of red-chili with the sour, but slightly sweet tang of Thai-style Pickled Mustard Greens.
+The flavor is Chinese spirit and pairs the pungent heat of red-chili with the sour, but slightly sweet tang of Thai-style Pickled Mustard Greens.
 It makes a nice appetizer with drinks

 The ribs need to be first lightly browned in a little oil before steaming as this will improve the flavor.
 You could also do this dish with leftover cooked ribs (as long as they are not too heavily seasoned or coated with sauce etc.), but you would certainly want to shorten the steaming time considerably.